 4. Almost in every room of the Kenwood House you have the possibility to ask some Volunteer Assistants about the history of the house and the exhibited artworks.
 These assistants are throughout friendly and in most cases very competent.
 Many visitors report about their good experiences with this opportunity and appreciate the personal contact.

 5. The park Hampstead Heath is located directly beside the Kenwood House.
-This huge park, with an total area of about 320 hectares, is well suited for a long walk surrounded by greenery.
+This huge parkland, with an total area of about 320 hectares, is well suited for a long walk surrounded by greenery.
 Besides a walk through forests and meadows with some ponds you can also reach some nice viewpoints here.

 Homepage with current information: